Harrison Burton: O'Reilly Auto Parts Series

-On September 20, 2024, AM Racing announced that Burton will return to the Xfinity Series and drive the team's No. 25 Ford Mustang Dark Horse full-time in the 2025 Xfinity Series season.
+On September 20, 2024, AM Racing announced that Burton would return to the Xfinity Series and drive the team's No. 25 Ford Mustang Dark Horse full-time in the 2025 Xfinity Series season.
 Burton stayed consistent throughout the regular season with nine top tens, and gave AM Racing their first playoff appearance.
 He was eliminated from the playoffs at the conclusion of the Round of 12.
 On October 8, it was announced that Burton and AM will part ways after the season.